Information & resources on coronavirus

-As of today, we have passed three major pieces of legislation to help address this outbreak.
-With funding totaling over $2 trillion to support families, workers, and businesses feeling the economic toll, first responders and public health experts working on the front lines, and scientists racing to find vaccines and treatment options, we have made great strides to overcome the COVID-19 pandemic, but our work is not finished.
+As of today, we have passed four major pieces of legislation to help address this outbreak.
+With funding totaling nearly $3 trillion to support families, workers, and businesses feeling the economic toll, first responders and public health experts working on the front lines, and scientists racing to find vaccines and treatment options, we have made great strides to overcome the COVID-19 pandemic, but our work is not finished.
 Please read about our progress below and stay tuned to this page for more legislative updates!

 Became Law on March 6, 2020

 This was the first federal funding package to address the outbreak of COVID-19 following the first confirmed cases within the United States.
 It provides $8.3 billion to combat the outbreak, ensure preparedness in the health care system, and aid small businesses.
 The emergency funding bill includes:

 - More than $3 billion dedicated to the research and development of vaccines, as well as therapeutics and diagnostics;

 - $2.2 billion in public health funding to aid in prevention and response;